Gwai

 Gwai is a village and forested area in the province of Matabeleland South, Zimbabwe.
 It is located around 135 km north-west of Bulawayo.
 The village is named after the local river and is derived from the Ndebele word meaning tobacco.
 The Gwai River Inn was a popular stop on the road between Bulawayo and Victoria Falls, but is now a shell following its destruction in a fire.

 The area has a large hardwood forest known as the Gwai Forest Reserve.

-History

-In 2017, a South African hunter Theunis Botha was crushed to death in Gwai by an elephant that had been shot by another member of his hunting group.